-- 1. Open the corresponding Specification dialog box. - 2.
-Select the \mbox{ls} Abstract or \mbox{ls} Leaf check box(es) in the $\mbox{General}$ tab.
+- 1. Open the corresponding Specification window. - 2.
+Select the Is Abstract or Is Leaf check box(es) in the General tab.

 Generalization sets

 Each generalization is a binary relationship that relates classifier to a more specific classifier.
 The Generalization Set defines a particular set of generalization relationships that describes the way in which a general classifier may be divided using specific types.